 The Board of Directors does not currently have a standing nominating committee.
 The full Board of Directors currently has the responsibility of selecting individuals to be nominated for election to the Board of Directors.
 Board candidates are typically identified by existing directors or members of management.
 The Board of Directors will consider director candidates recommended by Shareholders.
 Any such candidates will be evaluated on the same basis as other candidates being evaluated by the Board.
-The Nominating Committee considers the needs for the Board of Directors as a whole when identifying and evaluating nominees and, among other things, considers diversity in background, age, experience, qualifications, attributes and skills in identifying nominees, although it does not have a formal policy regarding the consideration of diversity.
-For information concerning the procedures to be followed by security holders in recommending candidates, please refer to the information under the caption "Other Matters - Shareholder Proposals."
+Information with respect to such candidates should be sent to Zivo Bioscience, Inc., 2804 Orchard Lake Road, Suite 202, Keego Harbor, Michigan 48320, Attention: Secretary.
+The Board considers the needs for the Board of Directors as a whole when identifying and evaluating nominees and, among other things, considers diversity in background, age, experience, qualifications, attributes and skills in identifying nominees, although it does not have a formal policy regarding the consideration of diversity.
+For information concerning the procedures to be followed by security holders in nominating candidates, please refer to the information under the caption "Management - Procedures for Shareholders to Nominate Directors."
 Each director nominee was recommended by the Board of Directors as a whole.